aip956/Reach_Jan25/README.md

 * https://en.wikipedia.org/wiki/Mastermind_(board_game)

 Key features include:
-- Developed in Java, adhering to Object-Oriented Programming (OOP) and (mostly) SOLID principles.
+- Developed in Java, adhering to Object-Oriented Programming (OOP).
 - Stores game data, including player names, rounds, results, timestamps, secret codes, and guess histories, in an SQLite database.
 - Docker-enabled for cross-platform compatibility and ease of use.

 ## Game Rules
-The goal of Mastermind is to guess the secret code composed of four distinct pieces, each ranging from 0 to 7.
+The goal of Mastermind is to guess the secret code composed of four pieces, each ranging from 0 to 7.
 After each guess, feedback is provided:

 - Correctly placed pieces: Numbers in the correct position.
 - Misplaced pieces: Numbers that are correct but in the wrong position.

 The user has 10 attempts by default (configurable) to guess the secret code.

+## User Stories
+#### Game Setup
+1. As a player
+- Enter name before starting the game
+- Start the game with pre-defined difficulty level (gives feedback, 10 tries)
+2. As a developer
+- Game to support extendibility

+#### Game Play
+1. As a player
+- Game randomly generates a secret code
+- Feedback after each guess indicating number of correctly placed and misplaced pieces
+- Game to validate input (4 digits, 0-7)
+- Game ends after either code guess or exhausted attempts

+#### Database and DB Management
+1. As a player
+- Game saves results, including name, gueses, and whether game was solved
+2. As a developer
+- Store the game data in a database
+- Use a DAO pattern to abstract db operations (so that db inmplementation can be changed)

+#### Deployment
+1. As a player
+- Game to be playable on any system via a Docker container so we don't have to worry about installing dependencies
+2. As a developer
+- Project to include all necessary libraries and JAR files so users don't need to download them manually
+- Simple setup script to build and run the game

+#### Error Handling
+1. As a developer
+- Meaningful error messages when the game encounters an issue so I understand what went wrong and how to fix it

 ## Installation and Operation